ChronoSheets/ChronoSheets-Python-Client/docs/UserPayRatesApi.md

 # create an instance of the API class
 api_instance = ChronoSheetsAPI.UserPayRatesApi()
-user_id = 56 # int |
-x_chronosheets_auth = 'x_chronosheets_auth_example' # str | The ChronoSheets Auth Token
+user_id = 56 # int | The ID of the User for which you want to get UserHourlyRate objects x_chronosheets_auth = 'x_chronosheets_auth_example' # str | The ChronoSheets Auth Token

 try:
-    # Get a collection of pay rates for a particular user, specified by user id
+    # Get a collection of pay rates for a particular user, specified by user id.
+Requires the 'ManageOrganisationUsers' permission.
     api_response = api_instance.user_pay_rates_get_pay_rates(user_id, x_chronosheets_auth)
     pprint(api_response)
 except ApiException as e: